Kidoz-SDK/kidoz-mobile-sdk/Kidoz Direct/iOS/README.md

 # Kidoz iOS Mobile SDK

-Kidoz SDK is compatible with iOS 10.0 and above and is written in Objective-C and Swift.
+Kidoz SDK is compatible with iOS 10.0 and above and is written in Objective-C and Swift.<BR>
 Minimum supported Xcode version is 14.1.

 ## Getting Started